Barn Owls: Ghostly Nocturnal Birds of Prey

 If you’ve ever seen a big, ghostly bird swoop through the beam of headlights, you probably glimpsed a barn owl.
 They often patrol roadsides as well as towns, cities and wild lands for rodents.
-A heart-shaped white face is a characteristic that sets the barn owl apart from its relatives.
+A heart-shaped white facial disk is a characteristic that sets the barn owl apart from other owls.

 Barn Owl Sounds and Call

 These birds have very different calls from a great horned owl‘s subdued hoots.
 You won’t hear this owl hooting at all; instead, hissing screams are its signature call.
 They let out dry, rasping hisses, clicking noises and hoarse shrieks that cut off abruptly.

 Learn how to identify eastern and western screech owls.

 Range and Habitat

 In terms of global distribution, barn owls cover the most territory.
 The species can be found on every continent except Antarctica.
 Barn owls are placed in their own family, and they aren’t closely related to any of the other owl species.